Sustainable Supply Chain

 Transparency is key to understanding what you are supporting when you make a purchase of anything.
 Here is a breakdown of how Botanical Clothing is made:

-• I first work with a local pattern maker to help me bring my designs to life.
+- I first work with a indie pattern maker to help me bring my designs to life.
 You can read about the pattern making process here.

-• Hemp fabric is from my supplier in Colorado (to read the full transparency page about my fabrics, you can read that here).
+- Hemp fabric (the primary fabric I use) is from a supplier in Colorado (to read the full transparency page about my fabrics, you can read that here).

-• Fabric is cut and sewn into organic clothing in my studio.
+- Fabric is cut and sewn into clothing in my small studio.

-• I work with a GOTS certified dye-house in Los Angeles to have garments dyed. (read about what that means here).
+- If garments are dyed, I work with a GOTS certified dye-house in Los Angeles (read about what that means here).

 Remnant pieces of fabric left over from cutting out patterns are saved and used in other smaller pattern pieces until they are too small to be used.
 They are then donated to a local quilter or crafter, and in the final stages at their smallest point, donated to a fabric recycling company to be shredded and turned into padding and other fillers.